jsfi/parse-cli-arguments/README.md

 #### option.flag

 This configuration sets the name of the flag.
-If the name of the option is not set, the name of the flag will be used in the returned object.
+If it is set to `true` the flag will be equal to the property name of the option.

 #### option.alias

 This configuration sets the name of the alias.
 It must only consist of one character.
-The name or the flag of the option is necessary.

 #### option.defaultOption